zatsepinvl/effective-craft/books/clean-coder.md

 - Be open, there is no place or time for passive aggression.

 ### The Cost of Saying Yes
 - Strive to find a way to say YES.
+But remember that sometimes the only way to get to the right yes is to be unafraid to say no.
 - The clients never care as much as you do.

 ### Code Impossible